alexaandru/go-sitter-forest/README.md

 ### 3. As a Plugin

-A third way, ~and perhaps the most convenient~ (no, it's not, it's \~200MB with all parsers built into the binary whereas all parsers built as plugins took \~1650MB last time I built them all (which granted, was several versions ago, before upgrading to `TreeSitter` v0.22.1)), is to use the included [Plugins.make](Plugins.make) makefile, which allows easy creation of any and all plugins.
+A third way, ~and perhaps the most convenient~ (no, it's not, it's \~250MB with all parsers built into the binary whereas all parsers built as plugins took \~1400MB for all 354 parsers), is to use the included [Plugins.make](Plugins.make) makefile, which allows easy creation of any and all plugins.
 Simply copy it to your repo, and then you can easily `make -f Plugins.make plugin-risor`, etc. or use the `plugin-all` target which creates all the plugins.